joaoventura/init.js/README.md

 ## How does it work? ##

-In a nutshell, init.js creates a <script> tag for each source url and adds it to document.head.
+In a nutshell, init.js creates a 'script' tag for each source url and adds it to document.head.
 So, it is like if you did that yourself in your HTML document but saves you from that trouble.

 ## What is it good for? ##